techvio-dev/BestMathVideo/README.md

-# BestMathVideo
-We are gonna make the best math video.
+We are gonna put all the important files for our project, specifically for manim, but feel free to include something else on your branch